delamarch3/stack/README.md

 Each frame contains:

-* Operand stack - Similar in functionality to registers on a CPU, this is where values are operated upon.
+* Operand stack - Similar purpose as registers on a CPU.
+This is where values are operated upon.
 * Locals array - Variables can be stored and loaded when needed, using the `load` and `store` instructions.
 * Shared heap reference - Objects and buffers are allocated into the heap.
 Their lifetime is managed with the `alloc` and `free` instructions.